Implementing Dynamic Priority Scoring for Urgent Municipal Requests

 contains_statutory_deadline: bool = False

-sender_is_journalist_or_advocacy: bool = False
+sender_is_press_or_advocacy: bool = False

-emergency_keywords: List[str] = field(default_factory=list)
+emergency_keywords: list[str] = field(default_factory=list)

 confidence_score: float = 0.0